-The Manager intends to evaluate each fork, airdrop or similar event on a case-by-case basis in consultation with the Fund's legal advisors, tax consultants and Security Providers, and may, in its sole discretion, determine that a different course of action with respect to such event is in the best interests of the Fund.
+The Manager intends to evaluate each fork, airdrop or similar occurrence on a case-by-case basis in consultation with the Fund's legal advisors, tax consultants, and the Custodian, and may decide to abandon any Forked Asset resulting from a hard fork, airdrop or similar occurrence should the Manager conclude, in its discretion, that such abandonment is in the best interests of the Fund.
+For additional information see "Fund Objective and Policies-Forked Assets."